-A great space of earth and sky surrounded by miles of verdant, unspoiled natural terrain.
+A great space of earth and sky surrounded by acres of natural terrain and diverse habitats.

 At CMH, we’re proud to be the only Montessori school in the tristate to employ a full-time naturalist – an experienced, erudite and eco-conscious instructor who divides her time among all three student levels and the abundant nature-scape around us.
 Our students get the extraordinary opportunity to explore, interact with and learn from this rich and varied environment.